 Managing Plugin Checksums for Security

 Checksums are unique codes that are generated from the content of plugin files.
-They act as digital fingerprints that can be used to check the integrity of plugins on your WordPress website.
+They act as digital fingerprints that can be used to check the integrity of plugins on your WordPress site.
 When you install or update a plugin, its files must match the original files published by the developer.
 If the checksums do not match, this can be a sign that the plugin files have been altered or compromised, posing a serious security risk to your website.

 Checksum verification is an important aspect of keeping your WordPress website secure.
 Here is an example of how you can use this command during daily maintenance:

-1. Regular check of the plugins:
+- Regular check of the plugins:

 We recommend that you regularly check the checksums of all installed plugins to ensure that none of them have been compromised.